marotipawar/maroti-selenium/README.md

 - It is customiz same as WebDriver interface.
 - We can easilly implement on our class and use specific functionality.

-# How to add selenium-common-operations Dependency in your project following step :
+# How to add maroti-selenium Dependency in your project following step :

     # Copy bellow Repository and paste in your pom.xml file